cshneider/soho-ml-data-ready/README.md

 - [--date_start time     yyyy-mm-dd, 1996-01-01 is earliest start.]
 - [--date_finish time    yyyy-mm-dd, 2011-05-01 is recommended latest finish, select a max range of 2 months.]
 - [--target_dimension    Image size (e.g., 128x128).]
-- [--time_increment      Days at a time to loop over. max time span must be around 2 months as there is a 10k limit to VSO return search query.]
 - [--time_window time    Time step in hours.]
 - [--flag 			    Resize strategy.
 Choose from either "subsample", "interp", "minpool", or "maxpool".]
 - [--home_dir            Home directory. str, e.g., "/home/user/Documents/", need "/" in the end.]